2019 World Roller Games

 The 2019 World Roller Games was the second edition of the World Roller Games.
 It took place from June 29, 2019, to July 14, 2019, in Barcelona, Spain.
 A total of 117 competitions were held during the event.
-In addition to the main venue in Barcelona, events took place at three additional locations within the province of Barcelona: Mollet del Vallès, Terrassa, and Vilanova i la Geltrú.
+In addition to the main venue in Barcelona, events took place at four additional locations within the province of Barcelona: Mollet del Vallès, Terrassa, Sant Cugat del Vallès and Vilanova i la Geltrú.

 The event combined the world championships of multiple roller sports disciplines, including inline skating, roller skating, and skateboarding.
 Approximately 4,120 athletes from 81 national federations participated, competing across eleven disciplines.